programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 The analyses above are only a couple of many possible applications for part-of-speech tagging.
 Part-of-speech tagging is also useful for [research questions about sentence *intent*](https://perma.cc/QXH6-V6FF): the meaning of a text changes depending on whether the past, present, or infinitive form of a particular verb is used.
 Equally useful for such tasks as word sense disambiguation and language translation, part-of-speech tagging is additionally a building block of named entity recognition, the focus of the analysis below.

 ### Named Entity Analysis
-In this section, you'll use the named entity tags extracted from spaCy to investigate the second research question: **2.
-Do students use certain named entities more frequently in different academic genres, and does this signify differences in genre conventions?**
+In this section, you'll use the named entity tags extracted from spaCy to investigate the second research question: **Do students use certain named entities more frequently in different academic genres, and does this signify differences in genre conventions?**

 To start, we'll create a new DataFrame with the text filenames, disciplines, and part-of-speech tags: